zhangsu/seal/README.md

 Note that Win32 binaries are shipped with the project for compiling SEAL on Windows.
 You can of course compile your own copies of the dependency libraries on Windows, but I feel like Win32 users do not usually do that.

+## Demos

+To run the demos under `demo` in Ruby, first build SEAL as a Ruby extension,
+then:

+    rake demo:prepare

+Which copies all the dependency artifacts to the demo directory.

+-   playback.rb

+    Basic playback of audio.

+-   control.rb

+    Various controls of audio like play, pause, stop.

+-   pitch.rb

+    Audio pitch shifting.

+-   walk.rb

+    3D audio positioning (attenuation).

+-   reverb.rb

+    Audio reverberation.
+There are lots of built-in reverb presets, but this demo only simulates a large room in ice palace.

 ## Thread Safety